andrescorrada/IntroductionToAlgebraicEvaluation/python/docs/source/conceptual.md

 of how classifiers agreed and disagreed when labeling items.
 There are $R^N$ ways that N classifiers can agree/disagree between R labels.
 A classification test can thus be summarized by the observed counts of these events.
-In a test of size $Q$ these counts would sum to $Q$.
+The total of the event counts is, by construction, equal to the size of the test, $Q$.

 By talking about counts of events that we label arbitrarily, we have stripped the test of any semantic information.
 All we are left with is